How Much Does it Cost to Get Brake Fluid Change?

 WHY IS BRAKE FLUID IMPORTANT

-Brake fluid is what makes it possible for the brakes to actually stop the car.
-When you press down on the brake pedal, the fluid is forced through a narrow opening and into the brake cylinders.
+Brake fluid makes it possible for the brakes to stop the car.
+Pressing down on the brake pedal forces the fluid through a narrow opening and into the brake cylinders.
 This pressure creates friction, which in turn causes the wheels to slow down or stop.

 Without brake fluid, your car would be very difficult to stop.
-So next time you're at the store, make sure to pick up a bottle of brake fluid.
+So, pick up a bottle of brake fluid next time you’re at the store.
 Your brakes will thank you for it.

 How often should I get my brake fluid changed?